SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/stringr.md

   chunk_output_type: console
 ---

-## Tidy evaluation
+## Manipulate strings and dates

-Another core tenet of the tidyverse is *tidy evaluation* via data masking, which facilitates:
+Another core tenet of the tidyverse is [tidy evaluation](https://adv-r.hadley.nz/evaluation.html), which facilitates:

-- using variable/column names without having to refer to data frame name
+- using names of data variables as if they were variables in your environment (referred to as *data masking*)
-- identifying variables based on their position, name, or type
+- identifying variables based on their position, name, or type (referred to as *tidy selection*)

 In base R there is similar functionality using `attach(pg_df)` or `data = pg_df` arguments in functions like `lm`.
 Tidyverse functions take those ideas and make them consistent and operational in a reliable manner beyond usage in interactive programming.
 {:.notes}

 ===

-We will rename the columns of our data frame to remove spaces and punctuation.
+Given this focus on variable names, let's make it easier to use them without special syntax by renaming the columns of `pg_df` to remove spaces and punctuation.